English

 Every Content Node tracks changes automatically:

-• Version history - Every edit creates a new version.
+• Version history — Every write creates a new Mut commit.
 You can compare any two versions and roll back in one click.

 • Audit logs — See who performed which action on which node, and when.